 As of now, travelers will be expected to quarantine from 10-14 days regardless of where they come from or the results of your COVID-19 tests.
 Starting in March, travelers can cut the quarantine by presenting proof of vaccination and negative test results.

 You need to apply for an Approval to Travel.
 Complete the form and submit the necessary documents.

-Can I quarantine at my chosen hotel/rental property?
+Can people quarantine at their chosen hotel/rental property?